 Lesser Dragons–descendants of the Ancients, they are commonly Reds, Greens, Oranges and Yellows.
 Their primary attack is Dragon fire but this is usually combined with one or more special attacks or abilities.
 Greens are renowned for their healing abilities and poison or acid attacks.
 Their favourite habitat is woodlands, forests and especially jungles.
 They are often long and lean in body shape, and reclusive by nature.
 Reds, Oranges and Yellows excel in various categories of fire breathing, fire shaping, fireballs and special attacks such as molten lava.
 Reds are usually the most massive of the Lesser Dragons, achieving wingspans of over 120 feet.
 They are gregarious and love to live in large colonies.
 The Blue and Grey-Blue spectrums tend to dominate in the lightning and water-based abilities, and higher-level magical abilities such as shielding.
 They are fond of roosting in high places or near water.
 Zuziana, as an Azure Dragon, is a rare colour and is among the smallest of Dragons in physical size.
 Grey-Black to Black Dragons, such as Fra’anior (an Ancient Dragon), usually have lightning and earth powers such as earthquake, or the much rarer powers of storm and shivers.
 They often prefer living in caves.

 Dragonets–first found on the Islands of Fra’anior, the dragonets are generally thought to have lesser intelligence, but the largest dragonets (up to four feet in length) do communicate well in Dragonish.
 They love to live in large colonies and are highly sociable.
 They become easily attached.
 Sapphire, a blue dragonet, becomes attached to Aranya and travels with her.
 Dragonets have as wide a variety of colours as Dragons.
-It is agreed that dragonets only breathe fire and have none of the other abilities of the Lesser or Ancient Dragons.
+It is agreed that dragonets only breathe fire and have almost none of the other abilities of the Lesser or Ancient Dragons.
+(Special note: Flicker might disagree.
+See the Epilogue of Dragonstar for more on this subject)

 Ancient Dragons–those who first colonised the Island-World and are said to have created the Islands and Humans.
 Little is known about the Ancient Dragons.
 One in particular, Fra’anior, a huge, multi-headed Black Dragon with Storm powers, plays a part in our story.
 There are also Magma Dragons which live in volcanoes and Land Dragons who roam the Cloudlands, although it is unsure as to whether they are flying, walking or swimming.
 The Land Dragons are said to chew on the roots of the Islands.